daveaglick/blog/input/blog/2017-11-11-using-embedded-resources-in-xunit-tests.md

 [Creating parameterised tests in xUnit](https://andrewlock.net/creating-parameterised-tests-in-xunit-with-inlinedata-classdata-and-memberdata) when I remembered something I wrote a while back that has proven to be quite useful.

-The code in questions allows you to use embedded resources with [xUnit's theory concept](https://xunit.github.io/docs/getting-started-desktop.html#write-first-theory)
+The code in question allows you to use embedded resources with [xUnit's theory concept](https://xunit.github.io/docs/getting-started-desktop.html#write-first-theory)
 (which is similar to a `TestCase` in NUnit).

 ```csharp